Skara Brae: Dating and abandonment

-Artifacts
+Artefacts

-A number of enigmatic carved stone balls have been found at the site and some are on display in the museum.
+Enigmatic carved stone balls have been found at the site and some are on display in the museum.
 Similar objects have been found throughout northern Scotland.
 The spiral ornamentation on some of these "balls" has been stylistically linked to objects found in the Boyne Valley in Ireland.
 Similar symbols have been found carved into stone lintels and bed posts.
 These symbols, sometimes referred to as "runic writings", have been subjected to controversial translations.
 For example, author Rodney Castleden suggested that "colons" found punctuating vertical and diagonal symbols may represent separations between words.

 Lumps of red ochre found here and at other Neolithic sites have been interpreted as evidence that body painting may have been practised.

-Nodules of haematite with highly polished surfaces have been found as well; the shiny surfaces suggest that the nodules were used to finish leather.
+Nodules of haematite with polished surfaces have been found as well; the shiny surfaces suggest that the nodules were used to finish leather.

+Pottery jars with a volume of up to 30 litres were discovered in a number of the Skara Brae dwellings.
+Analysis of a greenish slime at the bottom of one revealed that it held an alcoholic beverage made of oats and barley, and seasoned with additional hallucinogenic elements, which would be lethal in certain quantities, such as hemlock, deadly nightshade and henbane.

-Other artifacts excavated on site made of animal, fish, bird, and whalebone, whale and walrus ivory, and orca teeth included awls, needles, knives, beads, adzes, shovels, small bowls and, most remarkably, ivory pins up to 25 cm long.
-These pins are very similar to examples found in passage graves in the Boyne Valley, another piece of evidence suggesting a linkage between the two cultures.
-So-called Skaill knives were commonly used tools in Skara Brae; these consist of large flakes knocked off sandstone cobbles.
+Other artefacts excavated on site made of animal, fish, bird, and whalebone, whale and walrus ivory, and orca teeth included awls, needles, knives, beads, adzes, shovels, small bowls and, remarkably, ivory pins up to 25 cm long.
+These pins are similar to examples found in passage graves in the Boyne Valley, another piece of evidence suggesting a linkage between the two cultures.
+The eponymous Skaill knife was a commonly used tool in Skara Brae; it consists of a large stone flake, with a sharp edge used for cutting, knocked off a sandstone cobble.
+This neolithic tool is named after Skara Brae's location in the Bay of Skaill on Orkney.
 Skaill knives have been found throughout Orkney and Shetland.

 The 1972 excavations reached layers that had remained waterlogged and had preserved items that otherwise would have been destroyed.
-These include a twisted skein of Heather, one of a very few known examples of Neolithic rope, and a wooden handle.
+These include a twisted skein of heather, one of a very few known examples of Neolithic rope, and a wooden handle.

+In 2016, a carved whalebone figurine dubbed 'Skara Brae Buddo' was rediscovered in a box at Stromness Museum.
+Thought to be 5,000 years old, the artefact has four holes, in similar positioning to eyes, a mouth and a navel.
+The figurine was only known about because of a sketch recorded by antiquarian George Petrie in the 19th century.